Frequently Asked Questions for the In-Person Running on Sep. 12, 2021

 Questions on Registration and Lottery Notification

-A: You will receive an email on May 26 with your Guaranteed Entry Link, which will allow you to register for the 2021 race at the prevailing entry fee.
+A: You should have received an email on May 26 with your Guaranteed Entry Link, which will allow you to register for the 2021 race at the prevailing entry fee.
 For full information on Guaranteed Entry Links, Click Here.
+If you did not receive an email with your Guaranteed Entry Link, please send an email to firstname.lastname@example.org with details of the problem, and we will be sure that you are sent the link to enter.
+If you are not sure if you requested a Guaranteed Entry when the race was cancelled in 2020, you can Click Here to check your status.

 Every year we receive emails and calls from a number of people indicating that they are not receiving the emails we send out regarding race information.
 Since most of our communication regarding the race is done by email, including the dissemination of lottery opening, race confirmation and instructions, we would like to be able to reach as many of you as possible.
 So if you have not been hearing from us, or if you recently joined our mailing list and want to make sure you do hear from us, please read the information below carefully: